 Invaluable support for this rescue was provided by generous in kind donations from the Equine Clinic at Oakencroft, Gallagher’s Stud, Dr. Rod Stewart, Lukens Horse Transport, McMahon of Saratoga Thoroughbreds and precious emergency funding was received from the Thoroughbred Charities of America Horses First Fund,New York State Thoroughbred Breeding & Development Fund, and New York Thoroughbred Horsemen’s Association.

 On March 14th, based on continued cooperation with our fellow aftercare organizations, the TRF received two more horses in need.
-On that Friday afternoon we welcomed Joey and Surprise to their new home at our temporary farm location in Saratoga Springs.
+On that Friday afternoon we welcomed Joey and Emma to their new home at our temporary farm location in Saratoga Springs.

 And with their arrival this story of Reinvention – the TRF Rescue of 4 Retired Racehorses, had begun!

 Our intention is for these four horses to remain at our TRF Saratoga Summer Farm through the coming 3-6 months where the TRF staff and volunteers will provide rehabilitative care – and lots of TLC.
 We estimate that the TRF will incur up to $10,000 in expenses per horse over these coming months as we address the myriad of health issues they are facing.
 As their conditions improve we will determine their suitability for possible adoption or transfer to available space within the TRF national network of farms and Second Chances programs.